cacheflow/DorianBot/README.md

-A twitter bot using NLP to send tweets.
+Inspired by my friend & former classmate Christa Harstock who created a similar bot in Python.
+I created a Ruby bot using NLP that finds a sentence that is less than or equal to 140 chracters and tweets it.